No ticket, no passport, just an address!

 By Zachary Carter

-Obviously throughout all this, mistakes were made.
+Obviously, throughout all this, mistakes were made.
 The original team broke up, and the current path is nowhere near what we had originally planned.
-However, I feel that under the circumstance we have succeeded in our goal, to make a Stargate Network.
+However, I feel that under the circumstances we have succeeded in our goal: to make a Stargate Network.
 No money, no personal agendas, no war between networks.
 The main goal in the beginning was just to create a Stargate Network, and that is what we have achieved in the end.

 Proper thanks goes to: Peter Lameth, Mintopia Ambassador, Reyo Neutra, Geordie Boffin, Sakura Raven, Dennis Albion, Wes Keynes, Lobos Cranes, Zwagoth Klaar, JeffeJ5005 Lewis, Kirby Figtree, Ash Qin, David Gian-Cursio (indirectly).